ElTragon/quote_game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Javascript

 ### Other Technology
-This project made use of 'CORS Anywhere' by [Rob--W](https://github.com/Rob--W/cors-anywhere/) to get around the  'No 'Access-Control-Allow-Origin' error from the API call.
+This project makes use of 'CORS Anywhere' by [Rob--W](https://github.com/Rob--W/cors-anywhere/) to get around the  'No 'Access-Control-Allow-Origin' error from the API call.
 To make sure the app works as intended please click on this link and request permission to use this app.

 [https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/)

-Other solutions would to set up a proxy server, for real-world deployment this is preferred.
+Other solutions would to set up a proxy server; for real-world deployment this is preferred.

 ## Installation
-Once the above is done copy & paste following steps to install
+Once the above is done.
+Copy & paste following steps to install the app

 ```bash
 git clone https://github.com/ElTragon/quote_game.git
 npm install # or yarn install